brianwisti/dendron-hugo/content/post/2020/04/h-entry-microformat-for-indieweb-posts.md

 > [!NOTE] But I want to try Webmentions!
 > You totally can!
 >
-> I plan to examine *inbox.webmention* — the mechanism behind replies, likes, reposts, etc. They’re the fun conversation part of [Indieweb]({{< relref "/card/indieweb.md" >}}) after all.
+> I plan to examine [Webmention]({{< relref "/card/webmention.md" >}}) — the mechanism behind replies, likes, reposts, etc. They’re the fun conversation part of [Indieweb]({{< relref "/card/indieweb.md" >}}) after all.
 But I need to make sure that when I get to the conversation I have a clear understanding of who is taking part — the h-cards — and where the discussions take place — the h-entries.
 >
 > But you don’t need to wait for me.
 There are fine tutorials out there to walk you through the process. <https://IndieWebify.me> in particular tells you everything you need to know.